How to Create Countdown Timer using Python Tkinter

 Requirement Analysis

-Create a countdown timer that accepts Hours, Minutes & Seconds by the user using Python Tkinter.
-It is not mandatory to provide all the information but should have zero in-place.
+Create a countdown timer that accepts Hours, Minutes & Seconds from the user using Python Tkinter.
+It is not mandatory to provide all the information, but it should have zero in place.
 When a user clicks on the Start Button, the counter should start counting in decreasing order.

 Source Code Explanation